Kepmon/task-manager/README.md

     - that's why I believe, automated tests would be of great help in here, because if a change I made in my code impacted some other part of it, appropriate tests would just fail
   * **The type coercion and bang operator will take you so far...** - in the long run, you'll be probably much beter off if you just compare your variable to whatever you expect for it (not) to be... unless you want to practice your debugging skills 😉
   * If you can't come up with a short function name that would describe **everything** what's happening inside, that's probably not your language skills that are the problem but your function doing too many things - divide the function into smaller pieces, each having only one responsibility
+  * my contributor was probably right saying I should have a branch per feature 😅
 </details>

 <details>